gohugoio/hugo/content/community/contributing.md

 menu:
   main:
     parent: 'community'
+prev: "/community/press"
+next: "/community/contributors"
 ---

-We welcome all contributions.
+All contributions to Hugo are welcome.
+Whether you want to scratch an itch, or simply contribute to the project.
 Feel free to pick something from the roadmap or contact [spf13](http://spf13.com) about what may make sense to do next.

-Go ahead and fork the project and make your changes.  *We encourage pull requests to discuss code changes.*
+You should fork the project and make your changes.  *We encourage pull requests to discuss code changes.*

 When you're ready to create a pull request, be sure to: